 20 Step Guide to Improve the SEO Ranking of Your Website

 The term Search Engine Optimization (SEO) is a very common word to find in the business of internet marketing..
 But it could mean different things for different people.
 Most people would focus a large proportion of their time on “keywords” and not much else.
-But in this post, we will show that although keyword research and their proper use remain a strong signal for success in SEO, if you’ve been working diligently on keyword optimization but are still not getting the results you want, then it is time you consider other factors that affect SEO ranking.
+But in this post, we will show that although keyword itself is no longer a ranking factor, Google understands your website through the keywords embedded in its content and so a proper use of keywords remain a strong signal for success in SEO, However, if you’ve been working diligently on keyword optimization but are still not getting the results you want, then it is time you consider other factors that affect SEO ranking.

 The search engines do not only rate the relevance of your keywords on pages, and in the meta data, in relation to a user’s search terms, but also evaluate information such as the duration visitors stay on your site, the rate at which visitors leave your website and do not navigate to other pages outside the landing page, that is your website bounce rate, the broken links on your website, the number of pages viewed, inbound and outbound links and so on…